ezcatdb/clinicalcorpus-guidelines/_entity/Disease.md

 </div>

 <div style="background-color: yellow" markdown="1">
 Some disease names start with 'AE (acute exacerbation)'.
-Although the following words/phrases are neither in ICD-10 nor in ICD-11, they can also be disease entities as they are widely used as disease names:
+As these words suggest the change in disorder entities, they are annotated as event:
 - acute exacerbation of idiopathic pulmonary fibrosis
 - AE-IPF